Summary: Follow these steps to resolve your debt and remove LVNV Funding LLC from your credit report.

 Aggressive collection agencies like LVNV Funding consistently step over the line.
 They can also stomp your credit by placing a collection account on your credit record.

-You can fight back and get the upper hand on LVNV Funding the next time they call.
+You can fight back and get the upper hand on LVNV Funding.

 Who Is LVNV Funding LLC?

 If LVNV Funding LLC has popped into your life, then you either owe someone money or someone borrowed money fraudulently in your name.

 In either case, LVNV Funding will not go away if you just dodge their calls and ignore them.
 You could even find yourself facing a lawsuit.

 They have purchased your debt at a discounted price and are now going to take every legal (and sometimes illegal) measure to get paid.

 LVNV Funding LLC is a debt collection company that specializes in recovering past due money that was owed to places like your credit card company, bank, utilities, cellphone company, or lender.
 LVNV has multiple options they may take to collect on the debt you may owe.

 Generally, they will first give you a phone call and attempt to settle the debt quickly, possibly even offering you a discounted one-time payment option.

 If you fail to settle with LVNV Funding LLC during that initial phone call, they will report a collection account to the three big credit bureaus.

 When a collection is on your credit history, you will see a significant drop in your credit score.